jeremyButtler/alnSeq/README.md

 ## Some light benchmarking

-I compared alnSeq to the Waterman Smith and Needleman Wunsch aligners in bio-alignment (bio-align), emboss, and Complete-Striped-Smith-Waterman-Library (ssw_test).
+I compared alnSeq to the Needleman algorithm in bio-alignment (bio_or_ssw), the Needleman and Waterman in emboss, and the waterman from the Complete-Striped-Smith-Waterman-Library (bio_or_ssw).
   I also included an Hirschberg alignment in bio-alignment (bio-align-hb) in my tests.

+I split the facets into if it was a global alignment (Needleman/Hirschberg) or a local alignment (Waterman).
+  Bio-alignment is only present on the global facet, while ssw is only present on the local facet.

 ![Memory usage of alnSeq compared to the Waterman Smith, Needleman Wunsch, and Hirschberg (hb) aligners from bio-alignment (bio-align), emobss, and Complete-Striped-Smith-Waterman-Library.
-  The alnSeqO3 means alnSeq was complied with the O3 option.
 ](analysis/alnSeq-memory.svg)

-As expected the memory usage was much lower for the Hirschberg and striped Smith Waterman (ssw_test), while alnSeq, emboss, and bio-alginment needed large amounts of memory.
+As expected the memory usage was much lower for the Hirschberg aligners and striped Smith Waterman (local facet; bio_or_ssw), while the non-Hirschberg aligners for alnSeq, emboss, and bio-alginment needed large amounts of memory.
-However, alnSeq needed less memory than emboss of bio-alignment.
+For the non-Hirschberg's and striped smith waterman alignments, AlnSeq needed less memory than emboss or bio-alignment.
+When compared to bio-alignments Hirschberg, alnSeq's Hirschberg used less memory than bio-alignments Hirschberg, however, the difference was so small that this this memory saving is of no of real value.
+The one byte (chars instead of two bit arrays) version of alnSeq's Hirschberg used a bit more memory than the two bit array version, but still used less memory than bio-alignment's Hirschberg.

+Bio-alignment's Hirschberg did have one odd event for the large-huge alignment (this only happened when huge was the reference (not shown in graph)).
+In this case Bio-alignment's Hirschberg used a very small amount of extra memory (~5mb) over all its other alignments.
+From a glance at the code I suspect this was due to bio-alignment allocating memory for its returned scoring arrays at each recursion call.
+For highly different alignments this would result in the midpoint being closer to 1, which would result in an nearly identical returned scoring row size in the next recursion call.
+Since, bio-alignment is not freeing these arrays right away, it is possible that these arrays would continue to build up at each call, which results in increased memory usage.
+However, you should use a Waterman, not Hirschberg or Needleman in these cases, so the point is mute.
+Also, this is just a guess.

-Also, we found that though ssw_test had low memory usage when aligning similar genomes, it had a much higher memory usage when the genomes were very different, such as from different viruses.
+We found that though ssw had low memory usage when aligning similar genomes.
-However, in all cases ssw_test still had better memory usage than alnSeq.
+However, it had a much higher memory usage when the genomes were very different.
+I am not sure why this is happening, but it may be due to how much of the matrix it has to construct.
+Despite this ssw still uses less memory than alnSeq's Waterman alignment.

 ![Time usage of alnSeq compared to the Waterman Smith,
     Needleman Wunsch, and Hirschberg (hb) aligners from